 Having worked extensively in the domain of leadership in the financial services industries over the past 20 years, it made me ask; where have all the most exciting high potential and courageous leaders gone?

 Gone to start-up garages everywhere!

 - Juggle being disruptive with innovative technologies, products and services within an inherently risk adverse, compliant and conventional enterprise culture,

-Innovative cryptotechnologies incorporating blockchain and cryptocurrencies such as bitcoin are expected to disrupt banking at two levels, as predicted in a May report called Cryptotechnologies, a Major IT Innovation and Catalyst for Changeas by the Euro Banking Association;
+Innovative cryptotechnologies incorporating block-chain and crypto currencies such as bitcoin are disrupting banking at two levels, as predicted in a May report called Cryptotechnologies, a Major IT Innovation and Catalyst for Changeas by the Euro Banking Association;

 “The first wave [of innovation] will concentrate on deeper automation of existing processes.
 The second will arise from new innovations based on the application of the exclusive features of crypto technologies.”

 “In other words, distributed ledger technology is likely to disrupt financial services first by making existing processes more efficient, secure, transparent and inexpensive, and then later by creating new products that we can’t even dream of”.